cmendible/cmendible.github.io/content/posts/2020/2020-05-18-azure-functions-blob-trigger-with-private-endpoint.md

   source                 = "./securecopy.zip"
 }

-# Create a SAS token so the Fucntion can access the blob and deploy the zip
+# Create a SAS token so the Function can access the blob and deploy the zip
 data "azurerm_storage_account_sas" "sas" {
   connection_string = azurerm_storage_account.function_required_sa.primary_connection_string
   https_only        = false